 How much money can be made out of your product or service?

 How has the industry evolved over time and what’s the current growth potential?

 Sure enough, certain investors are only looking to get involved with ventures that have hypergrowth potential.
 They won’t throw their money at companies operating in small markets.
 But—

 Does larger always mean better when it comes to investments?
 Not necessarily.
 Inflating the size of your market might seem tempting, but it’s more important to show that your business can get a decent chunk of the market.

-Including data visualizations can be particularly helpful in presenting complex numbers in a simple manner.
+Including data visualizations or animated number arrays can be particularly helpful in presenting complex numbers in a simple manner.

 Now that your investor knows what your product or service does and how much money there is to be made, it’s time to show how you’re planning to arrive at these numbers.

 What exactly are you going to make money from?
 What’s your primary revenue model—will you rely on active revenue streams (a one-time fee or subscription to use your product/service), passive income (ad or affiliate revenue), or a mixture of both?